MicrosoftDocs/appcenter-docs/docs/auth/index.md

 Auth is currently in preview, but is fully supported.
 Our preview supports native iOS, Android, Xamarin and React Native.
 Setting up the Auth preview requires an existing Azure subscription and [Azure Active Directory B2C](https://azure.microsoft.com/services/active-directory-b2c/) tenant.

 App Center Auth brings the magic of a seamless and easy portal and SDK set up experience.
 It only takes 5 steps to connect your existing Azure AD B2C tenant and a few lines of code to integrate the App Center Auth SDK.
-It is also currently the only way to use the signed-in user's identity with other App Center services like Data and Push.
+It is also currently one of the two ways to use the signed-in user's identity with other App Center services like Data and Push, the other being setting the signed-in user's identity via the SDK.

 ## How Auth works